zoesimmons/hs-coding-club-css-philly-springside-chestn-f924/README.md

 }
 ```

 In our HTML we defined an ID on the first `p` tag.
 We then used that ID as our CSS selector, and applied that styling to our text.
+It's important to note that when we use an ID as our CSS selector, we mark it with a `#` in front of the ID name.

 Save both `index.html` and `style.css` and refresh in the browser!